ucgmsim/nzgmdb/wiki/Calculate-SNR.md

 # Output
 The snr_fas ouptut directory is layered like "year" / "event_id" / evid_station_channel_location_snr_fas.csv
-Metadata and skipped records are outputted to the flatfiles directory.
+Metadata and skipped records are placed in the flatfiles directory.